 If you have time and a little extra jing (aka money), start your own Radio Station.
 Play your tunes and all your favorites and you just might attract listeners who like your style of music.
 You can learn how to start your own station here.

 There you have it, spend some time reaching to DJ's.
 Eventually, you will have some royalties coming in AND a contact list of people familiar with your stuff to send your new music to.

-one last thing before you go, make sure you grab my music submission checklist.
-You’ll discover thousand more places to where you can submit your music and get your music heard.
+One last thing before you go, make sure you grab my music submission checklist.
+You'll discover a thousand more places where you can submit your music and get your music heard.

 ( To get a free music submission checklist that shows you where to find thousands of more places to submit your music, click here or the image below)